thehighnibble/thehighnibble.github.io/docs/vt132/operation/modem/README.md

 ## 'AT' Commands

 ::: tip
 The original 'AT' command set was strictly in upper case.
-This is because the bit sequence of the ASCII values for 'A' and 'T' had a specific property then enabled [autobaud detection](https://en.wikipedia.org/wiki/Hayes_command_set#Autobaud) of the connection to the data terminal equipment (DTE).
+This is because the bit sequence of the ASCII values for 'A' and 'T' have a specific property that enables [autobaud detection](https://en.wikipedia.org/wiki/Hayes_command_set#Autobaud) of the connection to the data terminal equipment (DTE).

 - The modem only responds to 'AT' commands in upper case.
 :::